 The procedure, all in all, can last for several weeks, depending on the degree of cervical subluxation that you have.
 Once your cervical spine goes back to its normal curvature, you will start noticing improvements in your fibromyalgia symptoms.

-Reach out to Rickards Precision Chiropractic & Wellness to learn about fibromyalgia relief through Blair upper cervical care.
+Reach out to Rickards Precision Chiropractic & Wellness to learn about fibromyalgia relief in Escondido through Blair upper cervical care.
 You can message us online or talk to us at (760) 745-1511.

 To schedule a consultation with Dr. Rickards, call our Escondido office at (760) 745-1511.
 You can also click the button below.